berepaulius-lab/matlab-installation-requirement-checker/README.md

 # Windows Requirement Checker (one-click, self-contained)

 Double-click **run_checker.cmd** from Command Prompt.
 The launcher immediately creates a numbered log file in the local **logs** folder, then runs the richest checker available automatically—no decisions needed.
+When the checks finish, the window waits for you to press Enter so you always see the results and know where the log lives.

 ## How it runs (no extra setup)
-1. Create `logs/log-###.txt` beside the launcher and mirror all console output there.
+1. Create `logs/log-###.txt` beside the launcher and mirror all console output there (first thing that happens).
 2. If **checker.exe** is present, run it.
 3. Otherwise, automatically download a portable Node.js runtime (saved under **runtime/**) with built-in `curl`/`tar` and run `checker.js` through it.